sbarabe/SBK_PROTONPACK_CORE/README.md

 - ### Code splited in organized files

   This code is based on objects programming, objects are defined in their *.h and *.cpp files.
 Objects instances are created and used in the core file SBK_PROTONPACK_CORE.ino.
-There is also a config file, SBK_CONFIG.h, where all basic parameters can be changed according to hardware used.
+There is also a config file, ACONFIG.h, where all basic parameters can be changed according to hardware used.
 This fully compartmented code helps keeping code cleaner and easier to update/maintain.
 This also prevent having an endless code hard to follow.

 - ### Compatible HARDWARE